Irenezs/Notes/COMP 3/Initial Design.md

 	- Strength
 	- Speed
 	- tbd
-- Adventurers show up to the dungeon and fight
+- Adventurers show up to the dungeon and fight after some time period